-21TRAVAX Scotland (www.travax.nhs.uk) is maintained and continually updated by the Travel Health Team of Health Protection Scotland.
+&lt;sup>11TRA VAX Scotland (www.travax.nhs.uk) is maintained and continually updated by the Travel Health Teamof Health Protection Scotland.
 It is provided as an NHS resource for health care professionals who advise patients about avoiding illness and staying healthy when travelling abroad.